miragejs/ember-cli-mirage/docs/latest/quickstart.md

 }
 ```

 and so on.
-This data will be inserted into your `users` db table (giving each record an id), and will thus be available in your route handlers.
+This data will be inserted into your `users` db table, giving each record a unique `id`.
+The records will now be available to your route handlers.

 To actually create factory data, use the `server.create` or `server.createList` methods in development